Malanda, Queensland: History

 Malanda formed part of Ngajanji territory.

+The discovery of tin at Herberton resulted in miners passing through the area from the coast to Herberton, opening up the district.

+The district was first known as Tutamoulin, but was changed to avoid confusion with Tumoulin, also on the Atherton Tableland.
 The name Malanda comes from Malanda Creek, and is believed to be an Aboriginal name for the Upper Johnstone River, with the suggested meaning little stream with big stones or running rivers.

-Malanda first developed in the 1900s after the discovery of tin and copper at Herberton saw a steady stream of miners and engineers moving over the mountains from the coast.

-In 1886, a decision was made to build a railway coming into the area but the problems of construction outweighed its use.
-Over 3412 km of railway was installed into the region in the next six years.
-By 1890 the Tablelands railway line had reached Kuranda.
+In 1886, a decision was made to build a railway into the area.
+Over 3412 km of railway was installed into the region over the next six years.
+By 1890, the Tablelands railway line had reached Kuranda.
 It pushed on to Mareeba in 1893 and Atherton in 1903 and did not reach Malanda until 1911.
 The line closed in 1964.

-In 1908, James English (later the publican of the Malanda Hotel and father of Charles English) and James Emerson both moved into the area.
-Both saw the district's dairy potential.
+In 1908, James English (later the publican of the Malanda Hotel and father of Charles English) and James Emerson moved into the area and saw the potential for a dairy industry.
 English brought cattle from Kiama and the Richmond River areas in New South Wales and Emerson had a herd of 1,026 cattle overlanded from Lismore.
-They took 16 months to reach Malanda and only 560 survived the journey.
-Despite this arduous start the industry grew and by 1919 Malanda had its own butter factory.
+The cattle took 16 months to reach Malanda and only 560 survived the journey.
+However, the industry grew and by 1919 Malanda had its own butter factory.
 In 1973 this amalgamated with the factory in Millaa Millaa to form the Atherton Tablelands Co-operative Dairy Association.

-In 1910, in response to a developing local industry, John Prince established a sawmill in Malanda.
-It was from this mill that the boards for the Malanda Hotel (built in 1911) were sawn.
+John Prince established a sawmill in 1910 in Malanda.
+It provided the timber to construct the Malanda Hotel in 1911.

 Malanda Post Office opened by January 1912 (a receiving office had been open from 1911).

 The Malanda parish of the Roman Catholic Diocese of Cairns was established in 1959.

 Malanda State School opened on 4 August 1913.
 From 1949 until 1961, it also offered secondary education, until Malanda State High School opened on 23 January 1961.

 The first Malanda Show took place on 6–7 September 1916 on land belonging to James English, with 1000 people attending the show on the second day.

 The Malanda Library and Customer Service Centre building opened in 1990.